How Google Translate broke my translate-json userscript

 Did you find this article valuable?

-Support Tarek Jellali by becoming a sponsor.
+Support TAREK'S /DEV/LOG by becoming a sponsor.
 Any amount is appreciated!